-Here are some common physical and cognitive problems you may experience during recovery:
+Here are some common physical and cognitive problems you may experience during recovery.
+Some are as a result of sepsis, and some a result of time spent in Critical Care.

-- Fatigue
+- O Fatigue

-- Problems sleeping
+- O Problems sleeping

-- Brittle hair and hair loss
+- O Brittle hair and hair loss

-- Joint pains and muscle weakness
+- O Joint pains and muscle weakness

 - Nausea

-- Breathlessness
+- O Breathlessness

-- Poor appetite
+- O Poor appetite

-- Change in vision and hearing
+- O Change in vision and hearing

-- Reduced kidney function
+- O Reduced kidney function

-- Short term memory loss
+- O Short term memory loss

 - Judgement and decision-making

 - Speech, for example finding the right words

-- Loss of concentration
+- O Loss of concentration

 - Difficulty performing tasks that were previously simple